Native plant landscaping design tips

 Edit existing plants to create the effect of variety

 If you find yourself with an expanse of plants that all look alike, cut back some of them to achieve variety of height.
-For example, you could cut back by half the summer-blooming plants in the front half of the border in the late spring (this will also result in those plants blooming later than the ones behind.
-See the list below for some example of plants that can be treated this way), or you could create clumps by cutting the surrounding plants down to the ground.
+For example, you could cut back by half the summer- and fall-blooming plants in the front half of the border in the late spring (this will also result in those plants blooming later than the ones behind.
+The plant will be shorter and more compact.
+The flowers may be more numerous but smaller.
+See the list for some example of plants that can be treated this way).
+Or you could create clumps by cutting the surrounding plants down to the ground

 Obscuring part of the view makes the space seem larger.